janet-lang/janet/doc/Parser.md

 ## Structs

-Structs are represented by a sequence of whitespace delimited key value pairs surrounded by curly braces.
+Structs are represented by a sequence of white-space delimited key value pairs surrounded by curly braces.
 The sequence is defined as key1, value1, key2, value2, etc.
 There must be an even number of items between curly braces or the parser will signal a parse error.
 Any value can be a key or value.
 Using nil as a key or